Assume the reader is busy and has a short attention span.

 Guest Posting Policies

-Come up with a great idea.
+- Come up with a great idea.
 It should be within your area of interest or expertise.
 Write something that you would want to read yourself.
 Also, please do not simply regurgitate topics that already have tons of content on the web.
 Be creative and find an interesting angle.
 Here are some possibilities:

 1. Offer a solution to a common concern or problem.